(Latest Running Sessions)

-On the Down Line running had been temporarily halted as adjustments to the single-slip are made; these adjustments being interrupted by trains still running on the Up Line.
+On the Down Main running had been temporarily halted as adjustments to the single-slip are made; these adjustments being interrupted by trains still running on the Up Main.

 Having undergone a partial strip-down and rechecking of the wheelsets, it was concluded that there was excess lateral sideplay on each axle and the locomotive to tender drawbar needed adjustment.
 However, neither of these were the primary cause of the derailments, although the number of incidents were halved.
 So the investigation turned to the single-slip where slight adjustments were needed; afterwards the locomotive ran faultlessly.
 Essentially slightly out-of-adjustment wheelsets suffering excessive lateral free-play were being ‘exploited’ by an out-of-adjustment single slip.

-With a suburban train rattling past on the Down Line, Ewhurst Green’s rebuilt Merchant Navy class no.35020 ‘Lamport & Holt Line’ leads a passenger train on the Up Line; the first vehicles of which being covered carriage tracks (CCT).
+With a suburban train rattling past on the Down Main, Ewhurst Green’s rebuilt Merchant Navy class no.35020 ‘Lamport & Holt Line’ leads a passenger train on the Up Main; the first vehicles of which being covered carriage tracks (CCT).
 Ewhurst Green has a number of Merchant Navy class locomotives although their use on this route to the coast would in reality have been somewhat limited.

 ‘Southern Eclectic’ 23rd November 2019